IAmThePan/the-cliffs-website/content/_index.md

     weight: 100
 ---

-{{< figure src="/images/TheCliffs.jpg" alt="Market Station Clubhouse" class="HomePage__BannerImage" >}}
+{{< figure src="/images/TheCliffs.jpg" alt="The Cliffs at Waterford" class="HomePage__BannerImage" >}}

 {{< button text="View Current Availability" theme="Dark" link="/apply/" >}}

-**Market Station Apartments -- Conveniently Located and Affordable**
+**The Cliffs at Waterford -- Conveniently Located and Affordable**

-At Market Station Apartments you will find a perfect blend of convenience, affordability and comfort.
-If you ask our residents what they love about living here, they will tell you that Market Station offers great value: classic floor plans with plenty of storage at a terrific price.
-They will say that Market Station gives them easy access to shopping and is only minutes from I-40 and I-73 making it a short commute to work anywhere in the Triad area.
-Many of our residents appreciate living on the Greenboro Transit Bus Line with direct service to downtown.
-They also love the beautiful landscaping and elegant trees which provide lots of shade.
-So whether you’re looking for a studio, one-bedroom or two-bedroom apartment, stop by and check out everything Market Station has to offer.
+At The Cliffs, you will find a perfect blend of convenience, affordability and comfort.
+If you ask our residents what they love about living here, they will tell you that The Cliffs offers great value: classic floor plans with plenty of storage at a terrific price.
+They will say that The Cliffs is conveniently located adjacent to Fort Bragg and has easy access to the entire Fayetteville area.
+Many of our residents appreciate how clean the property is and how friendly and helpful the staff is.
+They also love the beautiful landscaping and ample open space for strolling or walking a pet.
+So whether your household needs a two-bedroom or three-bedroom apartment, stop by and check out everything The Cliffs has to offer.
 You’ll be glad you did.

 ***